Our society has been in 'fear mode' for many months. The amount of uncertainty and…

 Let’s start with the definition of an Engaged Employee as “a person who is passionate, committed, loyal, confident, and know they are contributing towards improvement for themselves and their workplace.”
-We all know employees who display behaviours aligned with the above and we all know employees who are watching the clock or keeping their “head down”.
+I believe all employees come to workplaces with this attitude and display these behaviours until something happens to change this.
+Then we see different behaviours of those who remove themselves emotionally, who seem to be watching the clock or keeping their “head down”.

 When employees come into conflict with the organization or their colleagues they often lose passion and commitment for the organization itself.
-They may view the organization as unfair due to factors such as:
+They may feel their psychological health and safety are compromised and view the organization as unfair due to factors such as:

 - Poor communication

 - Poorly managed conflict